Pharmacogenomics from your existing DNA data

 What is pharmacogenomic (PGx) testing?+

 Pharmacogenomic testing analyzes specific genes that affect how your body processes medications.
 Variations in these genes can influence whether a drug works well for you, requires a dose adjustment, or may cause adverse effects.
-DecodeMyBio extracts pharmacogenomic variants from your existing consumer DNA data and maps them to clinical guidelines published by CPIC and DPWG.
+DecodeMyBio extracts pharmacogenomic variants from your existing consumer DNA data and maps them to clinical guidelines published by CPIC.

 How does DecodeMyBio work?+

 You upload your raw DNA data file from 23andMe, AncestryDNA, MyHeritage, FamilyTreeDNA, or a VCF file from whole-genome sequencing.
-Our pipeline extracts clinically relevant genetic variants, maps them to star alleles using PharmVar definitions, determines your metabolizer phenotypes, and cross-references the results against CPIC and DPWG drug-gene interaction guidelines.
-The result is a Medication Safety Report covering genes like CYP2C19, CYP2D6, and CYP2C9.
+Our pipeline extracts clinically relevant genetic variants, maps them to star alleles using PharmVar definitions, determines your metabolizer phenotypes, and cross-references the results against CPIC drug-gene interaction guidelines.
+Your results appear in your dashboard the moment processing finishes, covering genes like CYP2C19, CYP2D6, and CYP2C9.

 Which DNA testing providers are supported?+